torus-digital/torus_cms/README.md

     ![image 4](img/4.png)

     12. Click on Next: Permissions
-    13. Search for your newly created function
+    13. Search for your newly created IAM policy
     14. Select the checkbox beside it

     ![image 5](img/5.png)